inphobia/p5-idea-wikiclone/Implemented-features.md

     * `use vars` deprecated declaration with a quick-fix to convert to `our` declaration.
     * File level variables inspection.
 (Pretty useful while migrating from CGI to some persistent environment)
 * IntelliLang integration.
   * Heredoc texts may be automatically injected with other language, depending on marker text.
 To make this work, IntelliLang plugin must be enabled and appropriate Language supported by IDEA natively or via plugin.
-Following markers are currently supported:
-    * JavaScript: JS, JS15, JS16, JS17, JS18, APPLEJS
-    * Database: SQL, MYSQL, PGSQL, TSQL, OSQLP, DB2, SQL92, SQLITE, SYBASE, HSQLDB, GSQL, OSQL (Both Database navigator and JetBrains Database tools are supported)
-    * Web-related: JSON, CSS, DTD, XHTML, XML, HTML
-    * Templating: EPERL5, MOJO
-    * Misc: JAVA, YAML, MANIFEST, PHP, PYTHON, PERL5
+Markers and languages are configurable in Perl5 settings.
   * `#@inject` annotation, allows you to inject other languages in strings.
 Annotation may be before the string or before the statement containing the string.
 * IDEA extensions
   * Extension point for package processors and set of interfaces to implement custom package processors (like `Mojo::Base` which is `strict`+`v5.10`+`base`)